enricomariafusi/devpractice/fusi/README.md

 docker build --tag=mizzega-jwt .
 </pre>

-Now you created the image
+Now you created the image yu can list it

 <pre>
 docker images
 </pre>

+And you can run it

 <pre>
-docker run mizzega-jwt
+docker run -p portIlike:8080 mizzega-jwt
 </pre>